Victoria "Porkchop" Parker: Film and television

-Parker was in the documentary Trantasia, which debuted in 2006.
+Bowling was in the documentary Trantasia, which documented the undergoing of The World's Most Beautiful Transsexual Contest, and was filmed in Las Vegas.
+Bowling was scouted for the competition and competed, despite the fact that he did not identify as transsexual.
+The documentary debuted in 2006.
 In 2008, he appeared in the documentary film Pageant with Alyssa Edwards and other queens detailing their experience on Miss Gay America.

-In 2015, Parker made a minor appearance along with Chad Michaels in an episode of 2 Broke Girls.
+In 2015, Bowling made a minor appearance along with Chad Michaels in an episode of 2 Broke Girls.
 He was a backup dancer with 30 other drag queens for Miley Cyrus's 2015 VMA Awards performance.

-Parker was on the E! show Botched (Season 3, Episode 4) to fix the silicone problems with his nose, including a point where the skin was starting to decay.
+Bowling was on the E! show Botched (Season 3, episode 4) to fix the silicone problems with his nose, including a point where the skin was starting to decay.

+In 2020, Bowling made an appearance in Chappell Roan’s music video for Pink Pony Club.

 RuPaul's Drag Race

-Parker was announced as one of the nine contestants for the inaugural season of RuPaul's Drag Race on February 2, 2009.
+Bowling was announced as one of the nine contestants for the inaugural season of RuPaul's Drag Race on February 2, 2009.
+Prior to his casting, he had been hosting shows at Legends Nightclub in Raleigh, had just won Miss Gay DC, and had competed in the 2008 edition of Miss Gay America.
 He has been described as the season's only older and plus-sized queen.
-Parker was eliminated during the first episode, becoming the very first contestant ever eliminated in the history of the show.
+Bowling was eliminated during the first episode, becoming the very first contestant ever eliminated in the history of the show.
 He was sent home by Akashia.
 Because of this, RuPaul always addresses him with "Hey Porkchop" during all of the Drag Race live reunions, starting with season 4.

-Parker has been brought back on the show by RuPaul several times, in homage to being the first contestant ever eliminated.
+Bowling has been brought back on the show by RuPaul several times, in homage to being the first contestant ever eliminated.
 He appeared during the recap episode of RuPaul's Drag Race: All Stars 2 and was featured in winning queen Alaska's rap.
-Parker was also brought back for the first episode of season 10 of RuPaul's Drag Race to help judge the mini-challenge.
-In 2019 she appeared as a guest for the first challenge in the premiere of season eleven of Drag Race posing with Soju.
+Bowling was also brought back for the first episode of season 10 of RuPaul's Drag Race to help judge the mini-challenge.
+In 2019, he appeared as a guest for the first challenge in the premiere of season eleven of Drag Race posing with Soju.

-In the first episode of RuPaul's Drag Race: All Stars 3, Vanessa Hudgens lip synced against "Porkchop", an actual pork chop, which RuPaul said was Parker.
+In the first episode of RuPaul's Drag Race: All Stars 3, Vanessa Hudgens lip synced against "Porkchop", an actual pork chop, which RuPaul said was Bowling.

-In March 2018, Variety said that Parker was one of the 10 most successful queens in their careers after the show.
+In March 2018, Variety said that Bowling was one of the 10 most successful drag queens in their careers after the show.
 He has toured internationally.

-As of 2018, Parker was still publicly vying for a spot on RuPaul's Drag Race: All Stars.
+As of 2018, Bowling was still publicly vying for a spot on RuPaul's Drag Race: All Stars.
 Daniel Welsh of Huffington Post wrote "we're surprised contestants like Jessica Wild, Ongina and even Victoria "Porkchop" Parker are still sitting on the shelf, waiting to be plucked up for All Stars."
+Since then, both Ongina and Jessica Wild have been featured on the fifth and eighth seasons of All Stars, respectively, although Bowling is yet to appear back on the show.